-Sign up to hear from us about our services & news, particularly about our autism interview App, launch due June 2019.
+Sign up to hear about our services & news, including about our autism interview App - launch due Sept 2019

 AutiQuest does not consider autism to be a "disorder".
 Nevertheless, it is a real condition that many people have, the cause of which we still do not really understand (though there are many theories).